authgear/authgear-server/docs/specs/bot-protection.md

 ## Old configuration

 > The old configuration **IS NOT** used by Authentication Flow.
-> To configure Captcha providers for an Authentication Flow, the new configuration must be used.
+> To configure bot protection providers for an Authentication Flow, the new configuration must be used.

 See [here](./captcha_legacy.md#configuration) for the documentation of the old configuration.